acamposruiz/reallery/readme.md

     - icon: Object with two keys: {"family":"", "icon":""}.
 Select an icon from [react-icons](https://gorangajic.github.io/react-icons/fa.html), select a family and an icon from there.
     - videos: Array of strings that correspond to youtube ID videos
     - articles: Array of strings that are the articles you want to publish on your site
     - publish: This has to be equal to true or false value.
-True publish the section whereas false hide it.
+True publishes the section whereas false hides it.

 ## Step 4: Image files